 Adenosine is considered a “tiredness molecule” that lets us know when we need to rest, and coffee blocks it from being absorbed.
-A specific lignan – called Lignan 4 – in valerian also binds with the same receptors, but has the opposite effect of coffee.
-(12)
+A specific lignan – called Lignan 4 – in valerian root also binds with the same receptors, but has the opposite effect of coffee.
+(13)

 Valerian also contains the antioxidant linarin, which appears to have calming and sleep-enhancing properties.
-(13)
+(14)

-Maintaining Serotonin & Norepinephrine – One study found that valerian reduced stress in mice by helping maintain serotonin and norepinephrine in two specific brain regions that are associated with fear and anxiety – the hippocampus and amygdala.
-The presence of these two neurotransmitters inhibits excessive activity in the hippocampus/amygdala.
+One study found that valerian reduced stress in mice by helping maintain serotonin and norepinephrine in two specific brain regions that are associated with fear and anxiousness – the hippocampus and amygdala.
+The presence of these two neurotransmitters helps to calm excessive activity in the hippocampus/amygdala.
 (16)

 - Incorporate adaptogens, which are herbs that help the body adapt to stress